ReflectsLight/quran-json/README.md

 ### <a id='srcjson-directory'>`src/json/` directory</a>

 This section covers the JSON files.
-Keep scrolling for the SQL section.
+Click [here](#srcsql-directory) to jump to the SQL section.

 * The [src/json/ar/](src/json/ar/) directory contains The Qur'an in its original Arabic.